 Steve Pressley, Treasurer

 Steve Pressley joined the board in 2013 and is a member of the Project and Finance Committees.
 Steve is retired from the Greater Vallejo Recreation District where he was the Maintenance and Development Manager.
 His responsibilities included management and oversight of District projects and maintenance of parks and facilities.
 He attended California State University, Fresno where he majored in Botany.
 His experience includes 10 years as a California licensed landscape contractor, certified arborist and Pest Control Advisor.
 In addition he is a member of the Solano Ridge Trail Committee and Executive Lion's Club of Vallejo.
 Steve resides in Vallejo and is an avid hiker and backpacker.

-Linda Seifert, Vice President
+Linda Seifert, Immediate Past President